microsoftgraph/ios-objectivec-apple-watch-sample/Readme.md

 ![Authentication](https://github.com/microsoftgraph/iOS-objectiveC-apple-watch-sample/blob/master/Images/Authentication.jpg)
 6. Once authenticated the phone will immediately try to retrieve recent events from the logged in user's calendar.
 You will see a **Retrieving...** indicator from the watch appear.
 From there you can drill down into the attendees list, find somebody of interest, and view profile specifics: job title, manager, direct reports, and profile pictures.

-	> Note: See the issue regarding the access token below in the **Known issues** section.
+	> Note: Again, you need to have a meeting created in your Office 365 tenant, attendees added, and some of their profile specifcs entered for the app to return anything.
+Ensure that one is created with their display name and job title in Office 365 admin console.
+Direct reports and manager can be assigned in the Exchange admin center (recipients/mailboxes) in Office 365.
+Also, see the issue regarding the access token below in the **Known issues** section.

 ##Code of interest